nicoleslater/Front-end-Portfolio/README.md

 API: News API

-As a part of this project I will design a site for people who want to stay up to date with General News, Technology, Sports, Business and Entertainment.
+As a part of this project I will design a site for people who want to stay up to date in news with the following categories: General News, Technology, Sports, Business and Entertainment.

 Pages for Deployment: